 According to the AgaMatrix marketing manager Juleen Ginty, "the WaveForm CGM system utilizes a small sensor that will transmit glucose data wirelessly through a rechargeable transmitter to a smartphone app, providing up to the minute feedback on glucose levels.
 Our unique sensor design will offer a virtually painless insertion process at a smaller diameter (approx. half the size of a leading competitor).
 This reduction in size aids the day one sensor performance, facilitating a reduced warmup time.
 We anticipate our sensor design and technology to enable increased sensor wear time and application on more areas of the body, compared to currently available CGM systems."

-AgaMatrix says some preliminary data on the CGM tech will be shown at the Diabetes Technology Society meeting (#DTM2017) this week, starting Nov.
-2 in Bethesda.
-Actually, that tech dates back almost 20 years.
+AgaMatrix says some preliminary data on the CGM tech will be shown at the recent Diabetes Technology Society meeting, starting Nov.
+2, 2017 in Bethesda.
+Actually, that tech dates back almost 20 years in what was known as iSense.
 While it's likely evolved from the original design concepts, we've been told by those familiar with it that the sensor is more flat on top than the existing Dexcom sensor, and it has an oval bottom that makes it resemble a tongue-emoji.
 That's about all the detail available at this time.

 Prior to the AgaMatrix acquisition, Bayer had completed 8 human clinical studies on the CGM technology.
 Now, WaveForm is doing other clinical trials needed to submit its device to the FDA for consideration.
 The company expects CE Mark approval for its CGM product in 2018, and is planning for an FDA submission to get to market as early as 2019.